biggie-boss/LoreRim/README.md

 - Akatosh blessing changed to 10% fire, shock, frost resist.
 Devotee also able to craft a strong amulet using 5 amulets of each of the eight divines.
 - Almalexia Blessing dropped to +15 health/stamina.
 Follower reworked: All attacks do up to 20% more to enemies who are facing you.
 Take 20% less damage from attacks and destruction when blocking.
 Devotee Healing from most sources and potions is up to 20% better, wards are up to 30% cheaper to cast.
 - Arkay Blessing dropped to +30.
 Rites are now much more rate but give +10 favor.
 Follower ability re-buffed to 5% max but the tapering is much more aggressive with little restore when you're near max.
 - Auriel follower: Deal up to 30% more and take up to 30% less damage from vampires.
-Devotee: Bows, crossbows, throwing knives and sun spells are up to 30% better.
+Auriel's bow uses up to 80% less charge Devotee: Bows, crossbows, throwing knives and sun spells are up to 30% better.
+Wearing Elven, Glass or Ancient Falmer armor set increases Glass and Elven damage by up to 30%
 - Azura devotee also gets Necrotic Spells up to 30% stronger.
 - Baan Dar Follower reworked to up to 50% Better sale prices to fences and gain 10% movement speed and 100 armor rating while sneaking.
 Baan Daar devotee ability additionally gives Skooma no longer can kill you.
 - Clavicus Vile: Follower grants 20% stronger conjuration spells (buff).
 Devotee: (additionally) Most teleport spells are 50% cheaper (blink, traversal, mark and recall, etc).
 This should help with physically getting to your pact locations.